By Mike Sims, BARBRI President

 3) How many MBE practice questions does BARBRI provide?
 Are they “real” released MBE questions?

-That all said, we don’t believe that this is quite the right question – or at least not the entire question – that you should be asking.
+That’s a lot.
+And after all of that, we actually don’t believe that this is quite the right question – or at least not the entire question – that you should be asking.

 As with many things, it’s not just the quantity that matters.
 For MBE practice questions, it’s the quality and the methodology that matters.
 The order, approach, and specific bar exam practice questions you answer are more important than hitting a certain number of questions.
 This is such an important topic, that we have another entire blog dedicated to it.